-Spencer Bachus III was appointed by President Donald J. Trump to serve as a member of the EXIM Board of Directors for a term expiring on January 20, 2023.
+Spencer Bachus III was appointed by President Donald J. Trump to serve as a member of the Export-Import Bank (EXIM) Board of Directors for a term expiring on January 20, 2023.

 Bachus graduated from Auburn University in 1969.
 He began his legal career in 1973 after graduating from the University of Alabama School of Law.
 In law school, he earned the Somerville Prize for distinguished legal scholarship.
-He served in the Alabama National Guard from 1969 to 1971 during the Vietnam War, while attending law school.
+He served in the Alabama National Guard from 1969 to 1971 during the Vietnam War while attending law school, and he remains a proud member of the American Legion.
 Bachus maintained a private law practice and co-owned a small lumber company until he was elected to the U.S. House of Representatives in 1992.

 In the House of Representatives, Bachus won appointment to such important committees as Transportation and Infrastructure, Judiciary, and Financial Services.
 His accomplishments for his district and state include work on: I-22, the Northern Beltline, and other major highway and infrastructure projects, establishment of the National Computer Forensics Institute, creation of the Cahaba River National Wildlife Refuge, and construction of the Alabama National Cemetery to honor veterans and their families.

 Selected by his Republican colleagues as their leader on the Financial Services Committee as Ranking Member and Chairman (2006 to 2012), Bachus assumed his responsibilities while the U.S. financial system confronted its greatest challenges since the 1930s.
 During the depths of the crisis in Fall 2008, he was the first to advocate for capital injections (Capital Purchase Plan) to help stabilize the financial sector.
 The approach was ultimately adopted by the Treasury Department and returned a profit to the U.S. Treasury of more than $15 billion dollars.